andrewtheiss/CommissionArt/documentation/NextSteps.md

 To get the recent commissions feed, the frontend queries the indexer for the last X commissions (mixing verified and unverified).
 Because the indexer has them sorted by block time, this is straightforward.
 The feed can then display each item with context: e.g., “New ArtPiece by Alice for Azuki #1234 (Verified)” or “Unverified commission submitted for Bob’s CoolCat NFT”.
 We can mix verified and unverified as needed; perhaps highlight verified ones differently.
 The question specifically says “mix verified and unverified commissions across recent blocks,” so we will indeed show both, giving a real-time sense of activity.
-On-chain alternative: It is theoretically possible to have a central contract on L3 receive notifications of new commissions (for example, OwnerRegistry could have a function that each hub calls on submission to log a global event or store in a ring buffer).
+On-chain alternative: It is theoretically possible to have a central contract on L3 receive notifications of new commissions (for example, ArtCommissionHubOwners could have a function that each hub calls on submission to log a global event or store in a ring buffer).
 However, this adds overhead to every commission submission (extra call) and complexity in storage.
 Given that off-chain solutions excel at this kind of aggregation, we choose not to duplicate this on-chain.
 The L3 Indexer Node (or Graph node) can also apply any additional logic for the feed:
 For instance, “mixing verified and unverified” might involve showing some proportion of each.
 If needed, the indexer could filter to ensure a balance (though likely we just show all sorted by time).
 It can also join with profile data (so it can display user names or profile images if available by linking the submitter’s profile).